beginning of content

 When are grommets used?

-Grommets might be needed if you have had glue ear for a long time.
+Grommets may be needed if you have had a lot of middle ear infections or to treat glue ear.
 This might have caused you to have some hearing loss.
-Grommets may also be needed after you have had a lot of ear infections.

-How are grommets inserted?
+How are grommets put in the ear?

-An operation is needed for the grommets to be put inside the ear.
-This operation is called ‘myringotomy’.
-It is done in hospital under general anaesthetic.
-You won’t feel anything.
+It's done in hospital under general anaesthetic.
+You won't feel anything.
 You should be able to go home the same day.

 What should I expect after surgery?